-Firstly, free themes tend be slapped together pretty quickly and generally lack the good, well-tested code you need for a CMS powered site.
+Firstly, free themes tend to be slapped together quickly and generally lack the good, well-tested code you need for a CMS powered site.
 This can lead to security issues, styles not looking right or just generally not working properly and breaking your site.

-Lastly, these “free” themes can on occasion be free versions of paid themes and are usually a way for hackers to gain access to your site.
+Lastly, these “free” themes can, on occasion, be free versions of paid themes and are usually a way for hackers to gain access to your site.
 The idea is that they get a paid theme, inject malicious code into it and give it away for free.
 The problem here is that people who don’t understand code will grab these free themes as they’re not willing to pay for them.
 You’re essentially uploading a backdoor so the hacker can access your server.

-We’ve lost count at the amount of times we’ve been asked to look into the security or functionality of a WordPress site, only to be told the password is barely more secure than “123”.
+We’ve lost count at the number of times we’ve been asked to look into the security or functionality of a WordPress site, only to be told the password is barely more secure than “123”.
 If you’re getting serious about security, updating your password, and especially the passwords of others who have access to your site, are where you should start.

 Rubbish at remembering strange passwords?
 We definitely recommend you look at 1Password.
 It’s perfect for storing all your site logins and website hosting details.
-We use it here at FHOKE and it’s an invaluable tool for our day-to-day work.
+We use it here at Fhoke, and it’s an invaluable tool for our day-to-day work.

 When you first install WordPress, it comes with a bunch of pre-made themes and plugins for you to use right off the bat.
-This is great when you first setup your site, but it can be an issue on some web hosts when there are another 5 or 6 pre-made themes / plugins.
+This is great when you first set up your site, but it can be an issue on some web hosts when there are another 5 or 6 pre-made themes/plugins.

 If you don’t keep on top of those themes and plugins, it can lead to security holes.
 This isn’t such a problem when you’re only using one or two and don’t activate the others, but if your site gets hacked and one of those themes or plugins is infected, it’s going to stay infected without you knowing.

-If you are hacked, you can clean up the ones you’re using and your site will be fine, but you’ll likely forget those 10 or more pre-added themes and those 1 or 2 pre-added plugins that are just sitting there.
-Fast-forward six months when you switch themes or activate a different plugin and your entire site can be completely broken, or worse.
+If you are hacked, you can clean up the ones you’re using, and your site will be fine, but you’ll likely forget those 10 or more pre-added themes and those 1 or 2 pre-added plugins that are just sitting there.
+Fast-forward six months when you switch themes or activate a different plugin, and your entire site can be completely broken, or worse.

 While it’s not an immediate security problem by keeping pre-added themes and plugins on your server, it can cause big problems in the long run.
-In the end it’s all about minimising risk to prevent problems before they happen.
+In the end, it’s all about minimising risk to prevent problems before they happen.